Your Pathway into Medical Administration training in North Queensland

 - Be in a RACMA accredited training post or be in a post that is likely to qualify as a training post.

 - Refer to the Royal Australasian College of Medical Administrators (RACMA) for further information on selection and/or eligibility

 Total: 3 years (full-time)

-- Royal Australian College of Medical Administrators (RACMA) training program
+- Satisfactory completion of the Royal Australian College of Medical Administrators (RACMA) national training program.

 Detailed information regarding the RACMA Fellowship Training Program can be found on the RACMA website.
 Please select from the links below:-

 Applications open in August each year.
 Refer to the RACMA website for exact dates.